kubernetes/enhancements/keps/sig-network/3726-standard-application-protocols/README.md

 ## Design Details

-At first, the list is going to live in `ServicePort` and `EndpointPort` as part of the AppProtocol description.
+At first, the collection of standard protocols is going to live in `ServicePort` and `EndpointPort` as part of the AppProtocol description.

-Based on the list size, we might revisit this decision in the future and suggest an alternative location.
+We might revisit this decision in the future and suggest an alternative location based on the number of standard protocols we support.

 Proposed changes to the API spec: